biswa2210/simple-covid-tracker/README.md

-# corona_app
+# SIMPLE-COVID-TRACKER

-A new Flutter application, created by Biswarup Bhattacharjee.
+## This new Flutter application is created by Biswarup Bhattacharjee, student of BTECH, of University of Enjineering and Management, Kolkata.
+Email Id: bbiswa471@gmail.com.
+Contact No: 916290272740.

 ## Getting Started